LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 images, it can be interesting to have a real-time display of how the processing is performing.
-To do so, the base CameraProcess class provides the :meth:`~crappy.blocks.camera_processes.CameraProcess.send_to_draw` method that allows to send objects to the :class:`~crappy.blocks.camera_processes.Displayer` Process to draw overlays on top of the displayed images.
-Of course, it will only work if the :py:`display_images` argument of the Camera Block is set to :obj:`True`.
+To do so, the base CameraProcess class provides the :meth:`~crappy.blocks.camera_processes.CameraProcess.send_to_draw` method that sends objects to the :class:`~crappy.blocks.camera_processes.Displayer` Process to draw overlays on top of the displayed images.
+This requires the :py:`display_images` argument of the Camera Block is set to :obj:`True`.

 The objects indicating what to draw should be children of the :class:`~crappy.tool.camera_config.config_tools.Overlay` class.
 They only need to define the :meth:`~crappy.tool.camera_config.config_tools.Overlay.draw` method, that takes the image to display as an argument and draws the overlay on top of it.
-Here is what it looks like for displaying a black ellipse :
+Here is what it looks like for displaying a black ellipse:

 .. literalinclude:: /downloads/complex_custom_objects/custom_camera_block.py
    :language: python
    :lines: 1-29

-To transmit the overlay to the Displayer Process, the :meth:`~crappy.blocks.camera_processes.CameraProcess.send_to_draw` should send a collection of instances of Overlays.
-It is as simple as that !
-Crappy only comes with one predefined Overlay object, the :class:`~crappy.tool.camera_config.config_tools.Box`, but it is easy enough to define your own ones.
-Here is what the custom CameraProcess defined in the previous sub-section looks like after integrating the code for sending overlays :
+To transmit the overlay to the Displayer Process, pass a collection of Overlay instances to :meth:`~crappy.blocks.camera_processes.CameraProcess.send_to_draw`.
+Crappy provides the predefined :class:`~crappy.tool.camera_config.config_tools.Box` Overlay.
+You can define another Overlay by implementing its ``draw`` method.
+Here is the custom CameraProcess from the previous sub-section looks like after integrating the code for sending
+overlays:

 .. literalinclude:: /downloads/complex_custom_objects/custom_camera_block.py
    :language: python